 With respect to residential and consumer loans, loans with a total loan commitment of less than \$250,000 may be approved by the loan's residential underwriter, as well as one of the following individuals: the Assistant Vice President of Residential Lending and the Vice President of Residential Lending.
-Loans with a total loan commitment of between \$250,000 to \$1,000,000 must be approved by (i) the Assistant Vice President of Residential Lending or the Vice President of Residential Lending, and (ii) either our Director of Loan Servicing, Director of Residential Lending, Chief Retail Officer, Chief Lending Officer or Chief Executive Officer.
-Loans with a total loan commitment of between \$1,000,000 and \$2,000,000 must be approved by a majority vote from our Officers' Loans with a total loan commitment in excess of \$2,000,000, and up to our legal lending limit, must be approved by majority vote from our Directors' Loan Committee, which consists of our entire board of directors.
+Loans with a total loan commitment of between \$250,000 to \$1,000,000 must be approved by (i) the Assistant Vice President of Residential Lending or the Vice President of Residential Lending, and (ii) either our Director of Loan Servicing, Chief Retail Officer, Chief Lending Officer or Chief Executive Officer.
+Loans with a total loan commitment of between \$1,000,000 must be approved by a majority vote from our Officers' Loan Committee, which consists of our Chief Executive Officer, Chief Lending Officer, and Director of Loan Servicing.
+Loans with a total loan commitment in excess of \$2,000,000, and up to our legal lending limit, must be approved by majority vote from our Directors' Loan Committee, which consists of our entire board of directors.